graphprotocol/everest/contracts/README.md

 truffle uses `bn.js` as return values when interacting with contracts.
 It is therefore recommended to use `bn.js` in all BigNumber situations, and to avoid using ethers BigNumber type.
-- `@openzeppelin/contracts` is used for ERC20 solidity files
 - `openzeppelin-test-helpers` is used.
 It depends on web3, which we want to avoid, but so far it is working fine
 - `Chai` is a dependancy of `openzeppelin-test-helpers`